mad1ost/whitepixel/README.md

 # whitepixel on WebGL 2

 Based on [whitepixel](https://whitepixel.zorinaq.com/).
 Unlike the original version, it cracks passwords up to 15 characters long, not 8.
-It also does not use the precomputation of function I.

 ## How to try